microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric_with_Hackathon_Starter/README.md

 Connect-ServiceFabricCluster [your-server-cluster-address].[location].cloudapp.azure.com:19000
 ```

-Note: ensure the address does not have https:// - eg. `hackathon.westcentralus.cloudapp.azure.com:19000`
+Note: ensure the address does not have https:// and must specify port 19000 - eg. `hackathon.westcentralus.cloudapp.azure.com:19000`

 **Step 12.** Now we want to upload the application package to the cluster.